RamyaRadhakrishnakumar/FingerPrintReader/README.md

 python2 /usr/share/doc/python-fingerprint/examples/example_search.py

-3.I then put my finger on it again.
+4. I then put my finger on it again.
 If the fingerprint on the Raspberry Pi is detected, a message like this appears:

 Currently stored templates: 2
 Waiting for finger...